Astrak/semantic-release-boiler/README.md

 ## semantic-release-boiler

 This repo illustrates how to implement the [semantic-release](https://github.com/semantic-release/semantic-release) tools with a Github Action CI as of June 2020.

-The setup used has `master` as release branch, generates a `CHANGELOG.md` and may publish on NPM (not verified).
+The variety of possible setups and requirements entails us to knowing a number of packages, and although their docs is fine, it can take a while to read it through, get certain about which one we want and how to set them up.
+This repo demos the result of a simple workflow with `master` as the release branch.
+A release tag will be added, picked up by Github, a `CHANGELOG.md` will be generated and a publication on NPM might happen (not verified).

 Here are the steps I followed: